 The best way to see Ephesus from Fethiye is probably on an organised tour, available from most local travel agents although independent travel by road is not difficult.
 Travel time by coach or car is approximately three hours, allowing time for comfort breaks, although some tours will take a little longer if lunch or a breakfast stop is included.

-On arrival, admission is 40TL* per person with some exhibits – such as the House of Mary, The Basilica of St John and the terraced houses – subject to additional charge.
+There is an admission charge with some exhibits – such as the House of Mary, The Basilica of St John and the terraced houses – subject to additional charge.
 We would suggest allowing a minimum of two hours to see the main attractions but a whole morning or afternoon would be sufficient to take in all the sights and a little shopping.